Skip to content

 Syncing to Other L1s

-Non-Ethereum L1 chains, like Gnosis Chain, Polygon, and BNB, are less straighforward to integrate with Keyspace than L2s.
+Non-Ethereum L1 chains, like Gnosis Chain, Polygon, and BNB, are less straightforward to integrate with Keyspace than L2s.
 There's no way to reference the state root of the L1 KeyStore contract directly on these chains.
 Instead, we're faced with two options: using an Ethereum block hash oracle to verify the Keyspace state root from Ethereum or re-sequencing the state transitions on the other L1 without any reference to the Ethereum instance.

 Block Hash Oracles